 As Doc and Liz' friendship grew, he developed quite the admiration for her.
 While those who know Liz Winship would never describe her as 'shy', she somewhat bashfully explains their friendship.
 "Without sounding...odd...he fell in love with me.
 He always referred to me as 'O2 - which was 'oxygen'".
 Doc began to weave baskets that he gifted to Liz - individual baskets with special messages just for her.
 Within the intricate scrimshaw detail, there are messages such as 'You made it real.
 Thanks, Liz', tiny detailed images of the Nantucket Looms Main Street building and Avogadro's number - a nod to his chemistry background and the numeric value of how much he loved Liz.
 Inside each of his baskets was another reference to his chemistry background his fingerprint and microscope signature.

 Doc lived into his nineties and made quite a few miniature lightship baskets in the short time that he was weaving them.
 However, he only made a few nesting baskets - one of the first of those, he gifted to Liz.
 "Doc started out weaving your typical small baskets but he went on to really perfect the nesting baskets.
 He had the tools from his laboratory work to do the very elaborate work they required.
 It was interesting - his hands used to shake but when he worked on the baskets, they didn't shake at all!", Liz recalls, admiring her special Doc Magee basket collection which now holds pride of place in her Nantucket home, a tribute to her dear friend Doc.

 A set of Doc Magee nesting baskets such as the one gifted to Liz is a rare find today and Liz has been kind enough to part with hers, bringing them back home to Nantucket Looms, where it all began all those years ago.
-This true piece of Nantucket history is now available from Nantucket Looms at 51 Main Street and also available to purchase online.
+This true piece of Nantucket history.